 Regular faculty research seminars, an active PhD program, and outreach activities to practitioners and regulators stimulate our inquiry into the absorbing questions of accounting.
 I am so happy to be associated with a distinguished senior faculty, an energetic junior faculty, and dedicated PhD students in the pursuit of the answers.

-George O. May Professor and Chair, Accounting Division
+James L. Dohr Professor of Accounting and Chair, Accounting Division

 February 25, 2020